Operation Pluto

-The Pluto pipelines were responsible for about 8 per cent of the deliveries of petroleum products from the United Kingdom to the Allied Expeditionary Force in North West Europe.
+The first was the not-very-successful "Bambi" project, which connected Shanklin on the Isle of Wight to Cherbourg in Normandy.
+Deployment of Bambi began on 12 August 1944, and it delivered just 3,300 LT between 22 September, when the first pipeline became operational, and 4 October, when it was terminated.
+More successful was "Dumbo", which ran from Dungeness on the Kent coast to Boulogne in Pas-de-Calais.
+The Dumbo system began pumping on 26 October, expanded to 17 pipelines by December, and remained in action until 7 August 1945.
+Ultimately, the pipelines carried about 8 per cent of all petroleum products sent from the United Kingdom to the Allied Expeditionary Force in North West Europe, including some 180 e6impgal of petrol.

 Background

 In early April 1942, the Chief of Combined Operations, Vice-Admiral Lord Louis Mountbatten, approached the Secretary for Petroleum, Geoffrey Lloyd, and asked if an oil pipeline could be laid across the English Channel.
 Mountbatten was tasked with planning the Allied invasion of German-occupied Europe, and had concerns about the supply of petroleum products, since it was considered unlikely that a port with oil reception facilities could be quickly secured.
 The British War Office estimated that 60 per cent or more by weight of the supplies of the expeditionary forces would consist of petrol, oil and lubricants (POL).
 In the initial stages of the assault, packaged fuel would be supplied in 20 L jerricans and 44 impgal drums.
 To supply the twenty million jerricans required, an entire American manufacturing plant was shipped to the London area, where it was operated by the Magnatex firm under the supervision of the Ministry of Supply.
 By 1944, a stockpile of 250,000 LT of packaged petrol and diesel fuel had been accumulated in the UK.

 After the first few days of the invasion, it was hoped that petroleum could be supplied in bulk.
 Pipelines were not the sole or even the principal means by which Combined Operations was contemplating supplying bulk petroleum; it intended to rely primarily on small shallow-draught coastal tankers, of which thirty were under construction.
 American 600 DWton "Y" tankers began arriving in the UK in the spring of 1944.
 In 1943, the British also initiated a programme to construct 400 DWton Channel tankers (Chants), but only 37 were completed by May 1944.
 It was hoped that petroleum products might also be supplied by ocean-going T2 tankers lying offshore through ship-to-shore pipelines.
 The project to develop these pipelines was codenamed Operation Tombola, and the pipelines themselves became known as Tombolas.
 The submarine pipeline had sufficient advantages to make it worthwhile to explore as a backup means of supply.
 Submarine pipelines were less susceptible to enemy air attack and the frequently stormy English Channel weather, and their use would reduce the forces' dependency on vulnerable storage tanks ashore.